10hendersonm/Martyisms/README.md

 ## Technology

 - It's easy to make software for yourself.
-It's hard to make software for others.
+It's hard to make software for somebody else.